Baba Jagdev Yadav Degree College

 Baba Jagdev Yadav Degree College is a public school in India founded in 2013.
-It is a constituent college of Allahabad State University Allahabad, located in Allahabad.
+It is a constituent college of Allahabad State University, located in Prayagraj.
 The college's courses focus on the arts and sciences.
 The college address is Baba Jagdev Yadav Degree College Dumduma (Ashdhiya) Handia Allahabad.
 Mr. Rasal Singh Yadav is the manager of the college.
 There are 45 halls, a library, and a reading room ("vachanalaya").
 There are five laboratories: Physics, Chemistry, Zoology, Botany and Home Science.